Sea Shepherd in Australia eyes measures against Japanese whaling | The Japan Times

 “Our goal is to see an end to whaling in the world’s oceans,” Jeff Hansen, managing director of Sea Shepherd Australia, said in a recent interview.
 “We are still looking at what we can do” against Japanese whaling.

-Sea Shepherd has used extreme measures against Japanese research whaling ships in the Antarctic Ocean, often attacking the whaling vessels with small boats.
+Sea Shepherd has used extreme measures against Japanese research whaling ships in the Antarctic Ocean, often attacking the whaling vessels from small boats.

 Citing countries such as Iceland and Norway in addition to Japan, Hansen said, “We still oppose all whaling” due to “the important role that whales play in the health of oceans and marine ecosystems.”